 There are a number of options to get your high school diploma or an equivalent certificate.
-These programs allow you to catch up on credits, take specialized classes to match your interests or take tests to finish school like the GED.
+These programs allow you to catch up on credits, take specialized classes to match your interests or take tests to finish school.

-Dual/concurrent enrollment:
+Dual/Concurrent Enrollment: